This is a quick overview of the IT systems, which you will need to know about as a junior doctor at Westmead.

 All of the applications mentioned below can be accessed from the applications tab on the front page of the WSLHD intranet, which is accessible from every networked hospital computer (click here

-We’ve been using an electronic medical record (EMR) since-mid 2017 and this means you simply cannot do your job without IT access.
+We’ve been using an electronic medical record (EMR) since 2017 and this means you simply cannot do your job without IT access.
 This should have been organised before you started.
 If you have not have been provided with a login (and training where required) to Cerner Millennium Powerchart by the time you have started, you should raise this immediately with your supervisor and the Resident Support Unit.
 All new Interns will receive training during Orientation Week.

-- your health e-mail
+- Health e-mail

 - My Health Learning